kapilraajP/module-ballerinax-googleapis.calendar/Package.md

 ### Delete an event

 This sample shows how to delete an event in an authorized user's calendar.
 The calendar and event ids are required to do this operation.
-This operation returns a boolean `true` if successful.
-Else returns `error`.
+This operation returns an error `true` if unsuccessful.

 ```ballerina
 import ballerina/log;